-- carries limited weight (for decision making purposes) as it is still subject to examination.
-We understand that there are unresolved objections relating to various development management policies that would apply to proposals within West Edinburgh. - 1.3.7 It is further noted how this engagement and consultation on the draft WEPF may inform responses to Further Information Requests on the Examination, and that the Council's Planning Service will need to pay due regard to the Reporter's findings, as the WEPF and Strategic Masterplan are finalised for presentation to Planning Committee (for approval) in December 2023 or shortly thereafter. - 1.3.8 Reflecting on these matters: - Extensive replication of various policies from the Proposed City Plan is therefore inappropriate at the current time. - ii.
-Any reference to compliance with City Plan policies should be more generic, with proposals required to address such policies as they may appear in an adopted version of the plan. - A more flexible approach to articulating the various framework and strategic masterplan aspirations should also be adopted. - iv.
-Any guidance that would undermine West Edinburgh's ability to contribute to delivering the
+- 1.3.7 It is further noted how this engagement and consultation on the draft WEPF may inform responses to Further Information Requests on the Examination, and that the Council's Planning Service will need to pay due regard to the Reporter's findings, as the WEPF and Strategic Masterplan are finalised for presentation to Planning Committee (for approval) in December 2023 or shortly thereafter. - 1.3.8 Reflecting on these matters: - Extensive replication of various policies from the Proposed City Plan is therefore inappropriate at the current time. - Any reference to compliance with City Plan policies should be more generic, with proposals required to address such policies as they may appear in an adopted version of the plan. - iii.
+A more flexible approach to articulating the various framework and strategic masterplan aspirations should also be adopted. - iv.
+Any guidance that would undermine West Edinburgh's ability to contribute to delivering the v.

-- Council's statutory housing land requirements, and as currently envisaged in City Plan, must be avoided. - v.
 WTE understands that the City Plan Examination Reporters Report is unlikely to transpire until well into the first quarter of 2024, beyond the projected date of December 2023 for finalising the WEPF and strategic masterplan.
 This reinforces the points and approach set out above, and which follows in proposed amendments to the WEPF, that repeating specific parts of the Proposed LDP would therefore be inappropriate and should be replaced with referring to the adopted LDP as it may be in force at the time when proposals come forward.